kiboschool/course-data-structures-and-algorithms/src/lessons/week-02/practice.md

-# Practice: Goals and Building Blocks
+# Practice: Sorting and Algorithm Analysis

 ---